 Introduction

-On successful completion of this 15 credit Computed Tomography Technology level 7 (Masters level) distance learning module, you will be able to:
+On successful completion of this module you will be able to:

-• Critically evaluate the technical quality of CT images to determine errors and determine remedial action.
+• critically evaluate the technical quality of CT images to determine errors and determine remedial action.

-• Critically evaluate current CT principles, safety, legislation, dosimetry and guidelines and apply these appropriately in a clinical setting.
+• critically evaluate current CT principles, safety, legislation, dosimetry and guidelines and apply these appropriately in a clinical setting.

 Learning and Teaching